 That is a clear differentiation between students of Walnut and others.

-🏆 Sports at Walnut School
+Sports at Walnut School

 Daily sports is at the heart of our routine at Walnut School.
 With structured practice and exposure to a wide range of physical activities, students build stamina, discipline, teamwork and confidence.
 This strong foundation is what helps our children grow tougher, stronger and sharper every year — on and off the field.

-This season’s Sports Day events brought joy, energy and healthy competition across our Shivane, Fursungi and Wakad campuses.
+This season’s Sports Day events brought joy, energy and healthy competition across Shivane, Fursungi and Wakad campuses.
 Our Baby Walnuts delighted everyone with fun races, obstacle activities and colourful demonstrations that filled the grounds with excitement.

 Std.
 1 students impressed with their growing confidence, speed and coordination through running events, relays and skill displays.
 Shivane’s Std.
 4 students added to the enthusiasm with strong team spirit and focused performances across track and field events.

-💪 What Sports Builds at Walnut
+What sports builds at Walnut

 - Physical strength: stamina, agility and coordination